bshirani/gocryptotrader/README.md

 | Yobit | Yes | NA | NA |
 | ZB.COM | Yes | Yes | NA |

-We are aiming to support the top 30 exchanges sorted by average liquidity as [ranked by CoinMarketCap](https://coinmarketcap.com/rankings/exchanges/).
-However, we welcome pull requests for any exchange which does not match this criterion.
-If you need help with this, please join us on [Slack](https://join.slack.com/t/gocryptotrader/shared_invite/enQtNTQ5NDAxMjA2Mjc5LTc5ZDE1ZTNiOGM3ZGMyMmY1NTAxYWZhODE0MWM5N2JlZDk1NDU0YTViYzk4NTk3OTRiMDQzNGQ1YTc4YmRlMTk).

-** NA means not applicable as the exchange does not support the feature.

 ## Current Features

 + Support for all exchange fiat and digital currencies, with the ability to individually toggle them on/off.